zjhch123/wechat-service/README.md

 Redirect to `{serverPath}/wxAuth?redirect_uri={}&error_uri={}`, server will redirect user to the wechat auth page.

-After auth successfully, server will post the user information to the `auth.postdataURI`, then user will be redirected to the `redirect_uri`.
+After auth successfully, server will post the user information to the `auth.postdataURI`, then user will be redirected to the `redirect_uri` with parameters openid and access_token.

 Server will redirect user to `error_uri` if there has any error. (`error_uri` is optional, the default value is equal to `redirect_uri`)